 Times listed for meeting items are approximate and depend on the length of discussion and voting.
-All meetings are held at 4822 Madison Yards Way, Madison, Wisconsin, unless otherwise noted.
-In order to confirm a meeting or to request a complete copy of the board's agenda, please call the listed contact person.
+All meetings are held virtually unless otherwise indicated.
+In-person meetings are typically conducted at 4822 Madison Yards Way, Madison, Wisconsin, unless an alternative location is listed on the meeting notice.
+In order to confirm a meeting or to request a complete copy of the board's agenda, please visit the Department website at https:\\dsps.wi.gov.
 The board may also consider materials or items filed after the transmission of this notice.
-Times listed for the commencement of disciplinary hearings may be changed by the examiner for the convenience of the parties.
-Requests for interpreters for the deaf or hard of hearing, or other accommodations, are considered upon request by contacting the Affirmative Action Officer, or reach the Meeting Staff by calling 608-267-7213
+Times listed for the commencement of any agenda item may be changed by the board for the convenience of the parties.
+The person credentialed by the board has the right to demand that the meeting at which final action may be taken against the credential be held in open session.
+Requests for interpreters for the hard of hearing, or other accommodations, are considered upon request by contacting the Affirmative Action Officer or reach the Meeting Staff by calling 608-267-7213.

-VIRTUAL/TELECONFERENCE COUNCIL ON ANESTHESIOLOGIST ASSISTANTS MEETING MINUTES FEBRUARY 21, 2023
+VIRTUAL/TELECONFERENCE COUNCIL ON ANESTHESIOLOGIST ASSISTANTS MEETING MINUTES FEBRUARY 20, 2024

-PRESENT: Michael Bottcher, M.D.; Lois Connolly, M.D.; Kris Ferguson, M.D.; Sara Strom
+PRESENT: Michael Bottcher, M.D.; Kris Ferguson, M.D. (arrived at 9:15 a.m.); Jeffrey Lee, M.D.;